The Future of AR and “The Next Big Thing” Illusion

 This, alongside the bulkiness of a virtual reality device, is why Apple’s Vision Pro failed for productivity use cases.

-But, just like with mobile, there are plenty of tasks that don’t require complicated inputs, like all of the simple gamified examples I mentioned earlier.
+However, none of small inconveniences are truly unsolvable and there are plenty of tasks that don’t require complicated inputs, like all of the simple gamified use cases I mentioned earlier.

 Then we have the last major feature of augmented reality glasses: the fact that they’re on your face, always looking at what you’re looking at.

-This will make privacy a serious problem even for the average joe who, let’s face it, hasn’t cared at all about their smartphone being the most effective spying device in history.
+This will make privacy a serious problem, even for the average joe — the very same average joe that, until now, hasn’t cared at all about their smartphone being the most effective spying device we’ve ever invented.

 The reason is that augmented reality glasses make it very, very easy to violate someone else’s privacy.

-You have to point the camera at someone to record them, which forces you to hold the smartphone at either an angle or a height that’s clearly different from how you’d normally hold it.
+Specifically, someone recording you has to point the smartphone’s camera at you.
+And that forces them to hold it at either an angle or height that’s clearly different from how anyone would normally hold it.

-So, as long as they don’t see someone using their smartphone like that, people will generally feel safe, knowing that some creep isn’t recording them.
+So, as long as people don’t see someone using their smartphone like that, they’ll generally feel safe, knowing that some creep probably isn’t recording them.

-And would-be creeps will implicitly feel pressure to not do this, because they know there’s a pretty high risk that they get caught and embarrassed.
+And would-be creeps will implicitly feel at least some pressure not to record people, because they know there’s a decent chance they get caught and embarrassed.

-The problem with augmented reality glasses is that there’s no way to tell if someone is recording you.
+The problem with augmented reality glasses, by comparison, is that there’s basically no way to tell if someone is recording you.

 The glasses are automatically at eye height and therefore will be able to record you, even if the person is seemingly staring through a window that’s way to your side.

-And, yes, you can do things like add a red light that shows if someone is explicitly recording video.
+And, yes, you can do things like add a red light that shows if someone is explicitly recording video with the glasses.

-But this is incredibly easy to hack (you just need to disable a single LED) and a lot of the glasses’ functionality relies on constantly recording what you see.
+But this is incredibly easy to hack (you just need to disable a single LED) and a lot of the glasses’ functionality relies on constantly recording what you see, since that’s the only way apps can know what you’re seeing or doing.

 So, red light or not, there will always be a video feed and it will always exist somewhere that opens it up for exploitation — be it by creeps, hackers, or governments.